benjaminbergstein/blog/app/content/blog/engineering/nginx-as-docker-proxy/index.md

 with docker compose.
 You can add this to your nginx configuration as an additional `server {}` block for added flexibility.

-When using this pattern with docker compose, you need to remember to connect it to the same network.
+When using this pattern with docker compose, you need to use the same docker network.
 For our Jenkins example, this would look like this:

 #### Sample docker-compose.yml for Jenkins